|Title:||Assistant Coach/Recruiting Coordinator|

 Hammond is a Level III certified coach and instructor for the US Squash Level 1 and Level II courses.
 He serves as the College Squash Liaison on the Massachusetts Squash Board.

-Hammond joined the Crimson after a three-year term at SquashBusters, an urban squash program in Boston.
-At SquashBusters, he guided his players to three Urban Team National Finals and one Urban Team National Championship.
-He helped found and coach the SquashBusters’ AP team, an elite tournament team for ambitious and promising players.
-Luke also served as a coach at Power Squash Academy.
+Before joining the Crimson, Hammond coached for three years at SquashBusters, an urban squash program in Boston.
+There he guided his players to three Urban Team National Finals and one Urban Team National Championship.